shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 #### Dream Lotus Background
 - "The third visualization technique comes from Tarthang Tulku, a Tibetan teacher living and working in the United States"
-- "The flame, Tulku explains, represents awareness: the same awareness with which we experience both our waking life and dreams.19 It therefore represents the potential for a continuity of awareness between wakefulness and sleep, the preservation of consciousness through sleep onset that we are trying to achieve.
+- "The flame, Tulku explains, represents awareness: the same awareness with which we experience both our waking life and dreams.
+It therefore represents the potential for a continuity of awareness between wakefulness and sleep, the preservation of consciousness through sleep onset that we are trying to achieve.
 In Buddhist iconography, the lotus represents the process of spiritual unfoldment."

 #### Exercise: Dream Lotus and Flame Technique